-Several studies show that stock prices of companies becoming subject to gender quotas suffer significant losses when women are added to the board.
-For example, Ahern and Dittmar (2012) show significantly negative announcement returns of Norwegian firms to the introduction of a gender quota, arguing that frictions in the director labor market caused the significant drop in the stock prices.
-This reasoning has recently been questioned by Eckbo, Nygaard and Thorburn (2021), who argue that the pool of qualified female directors was large enough to avoid significant shareholder-borne costs.
+Several studies show that stock prices of companies becoming subject to gender quotas suffer significant losses when women are added to the board and argue that frictions in the director labor market caused the significant drop in the stock prices.
+This reasoning has recently been questioned by Eckbo, Nygaard and Thorburn (2021) and Gertsberg, Mollerstrom, and Pagel (2021), who argue that the pool of qualified female directors was large enough to avoid significant shareholder-borne costs.

-In this paper, we document that the introduction of a gender quota in California led to similar stock market reactions as in other countries: We find robust and significantly negative announcement returns of California firms, which are partly explained by frictions in the director labor market.
-Interestingly, however, we also find that stock prices of non-California firms react negatively to the
+In this paper, we document that the introduction of a gender quota in California led to similar stock market reactions as in other countries: We find robust and significantly negative announcement returns of California firms.
+Interestingly, however, we also find that stock prices of non-California firms react negatively to the California gender quota, even though these firms are not subject to an immediate quota.